Bank of America Merrill Lynch munis sees old boss return

-(Reuters) - Bank of America Merrill Lynch (BAC.N) is bringing back its former head of municipal research after last week’s departure of the firm’s three top muni analysts.
+June 6 (Reuters) - Bank of America Merrill Lynch is bringing back its former head of municipal research after last week’s departure of the firm’s three top muni analysts.

 Philip Fischer, who ran the group from 2004 to 2009, will rejoin the firm on Monday, the bank said on Thursday, according to an internal memo seen by Reuters.